maxyang27896/maxyang27896.github.io/content/authors/admin/_index.md

 I am a PhD student at the [University of Bristol](https://www.bristol.ac.uk/) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/), under the supervision of Prof. [David Barton](https://cityinthesky.co.uk/about-me/) and Prof. [Nathan Lepora](https://lepora.com/).
 My current research is on sim-to-real deep reinforcement learning for robot manipulation at the [Dexterous Robotics Group](https://www.bristolroboticslab.com/dexterous-robotics).
 My research interests lie in machine learning methods for robot perception and control.

 Previously, I worked as a R&D Engineer at [Sagentia Innovation](https://www.sagentiainnovation.com/) where I developed software tools for various engineering consultancy projects.
-Before that, I obtained my MEng degree in Aeronatical Engineering at [Imperial College London](https://www.imperial.ac.uk/).
+Before that, I obtained my MEng degree in Aeronautical Engineering at [Imperial College London](https://www.imperial.ac.uk/).
 My final year thesis was on the application of optimal control for cancer treatment.
 {style="text-align: justify;"}

 <!-- I am a PhD student in Computer Science at Stanford AI Lab, generously supported by Stanford Graduate Fellowship as a Pierre and Christine Lamond Fellow.